Everything you need to know before starting a slat wall project

 • Have you decided on installation and finishing?

-Start smart with our slat wall calculator.
+Start smart with our slat wall calculator, or read the formula for how many slats you need.
 With the right numbers and good planning, you will have a much stronger foundation for the whole project.

 Slat wall calculator